A Guide to the Different Kinds of Skis

 Backcountry skis are not typically used at a ski resort, will not see much hardpack, and definitely are not designed for groomed snow.
 These skis come in a wide range of widths and lengths for different purposes, and are generally designed to be lightweight for the uphill, but also perform reasonably well on the downhill.
-Most every ski used for backcountry skiing has an early rise tip at a minimum for float in powder (what we all backcountry ski for), but camber underfoot for good grip on the uphill.
+Most alpine touring skis have an early rise tip at a minimum for float in powder (what we all backcountry ski for), but camber underfoot for good grip on the uphill.

-Park skis are designed primarily to hit jumps, boxes, and rails.
-These skis are made to ski backwards as well as they do forwards, as well as spin well in the air.
-This means that the tips and tails of the skis are typically identical, with the skier centered on the skis (twin tips!).
+Park skis freestyle skis are designed primarily to hit jumps, boxes, and rails.
+These skis are made to ski backwards as well as they do forwards, as well as spin well in the air when doing tricks.
+This means that the tips and tails of the skis are typically identical, with the skier centered on the skis and the bindings mounted directly in the middle (twin tips!).
 If you can imagine a helicopter with lopsided blades, it probably wouldn’t spin well right?
 The same concept works with park skis.
 Park skis are also designed to withstand taking a beating on boxes and rails.

 Cross Country Skis